borisdev/research/artifactor/questions.md

 of two types for 17s.

-The technical reason the developer/data scientists expends too much cognitive energy is because the data has not been modeled ad transformed in a manner that matches her mental model.
+The technical reason the developer/data scientists expends too much cognitive energy is because the data has not been modeled and transformed in a manner that matches her mental model.